clojurewerkz/monger.docs/articles/connecting.md

 ## Overview

-Monger supports working with multiple connections and/or databases but is optimized for applications that only use one connection and one database.
+Before using Monger, you need to connect to MongoDB and choose a database to work with.
+Monger supports working with multiple connections and databases.

-To connect, you use `monger.core/connect!` and `monger.core/connect` functions.
-A basic example:
+To connect, use `monger.core/connect` function which returns a connection:

 ``` clojure
 (ns my.service.server